danchoi/hulu_automuter/README.markdown

 Benefits:

 * You won't have to manually toggle your sound to mute those awesome commercials
-* The sound comes back on right on cue
+* When ads are finished, the sound comes back on right on cue
+* Hulu ads are often miscalibrated and way too loud -- but not with the Automuter
+* If you see an ad that looks interesting, just unmute your volume
 * Hulu still gets their ad impressions registered: it's as if you paid attention to them
-* If you see an ad that looks interesting, just unmute your volume

 ## Prerequisites